California State University, Los Angeles

 APPLICATIONS, INQUIRIES, AND NOMINATIONS

-Cal State LA seeks to fill this position by July 1, 2020.
-The Search Committee will begin reviewing applications immediately and will continue to accept applications and nominations until the position is filled.
-However, for full consideration, applicants are encouraged to have complete applications submitted by March 19.
+Cal State LA seeks to fill this position no later than July 1, 2021.
+The Search Committee has begun reviewing applications and will continue to accept them and nominations until the position is filled.
+However, for full consideration, applicants are encouraged to have complete applications submitted by November 1, 2020.
 Completed applications must include: a letter of application specifically addressing the minimum and preferred qualifications, a current curriculum vitae, and contact information for five current professional references.

 Applications and letters of nomination should be submitted by email to: